Gondi language: Etymology

 The origin of the name Gond, used by outsiders, is still uncertain.
 Some believe the word to derive from the Dravidian kond, meaning hill, similar to the Khonds of Odisha.

 Another theory, according to Vol. 3 of the Worldmark Encyclopedia of Cultures and Daily Life, is that the name was given to them by the Mughal dynasty of the 16th–18th centuries.
 It was the Mughals who first used the term "Gond", meaning "hill people", to refer to the group.

 The Gonds call themselves Koitur (Kōītōr) or Koi (Kōī), which also has no definitive origin.

+Internal classification

+Glottolog classifies the Gondoid languages as follows:

 Characteristics

 Gondi has a two-gender system, substantives being either masculine or nonmasculine.
 Gondi has developed aspirated stops, distancing itself from its ancestor Proto-Dravidian.